 We have strong links with local industry to assist students with industry placement or work experience opportunities.
 Our industry networks may also assist full time students to find full-time, part-time and casual employment during the academic year or upon completion of their studies.

 Our Colleges provide shuttle bus services to enable residential students to go shopping or participate in recreational activities in town.
+In addition QATC supports students in obtaining their vehicle and motorcycle licences.

 More detailed information for students can be found in our current student handbook.